Gerry Gable: 1963 burglary of David Irving's flat

-By November 1963, David Irving was in England when he called the London Metropolitan Police with suspicions he had been the victim of a burglary by three men who had gained access to his Hornsey flat in London claiming to be General Post Office (GPO) telephone engineers.
+In November 1963, the author David Irving called the London Metropolitan Police with suspicions he had been the victim of a burglary by three men who had gained access to his Hornsey flat in London claiming to be General Post Office (GPO) telephone engineers.
 Gable was convicted in January 1964, along with Manny Carpel.
 They were fined £20 each, with Gable being fined an additional £5 for the theft of a GPO pass.

 BBC libel litigation

-In 1984, Gerry Gable was commissioned by the BBC to produce research for a BBC Panorama programme "Maggie's Militant Tendency".
+In 1984, the BBC commissioned Gerry Gable to produce research for a BBC Panorama programme "Maggie's Militant Tendency".
 The episode was to focus on a claim of right-wing extremism in the Conservative Party.
 Gable claimed that his research drew upon the information previously published in Searchlight.
 The claims by Gable that two Conservative Party figures, Neil Hamilton and Gerald Howarth, were secret extremist Nazi supporters was met with libel action against the BBC.
 The programme had alleged (not admitted as evidence in court) that Hamilton gave a Nazi salute in Berlin while 'messing around' on a Parliamentary visit in August 1983.
 The Guardian reported that "Writing for the Sunday Times after the collapse of the case, he admitted he did give a little salute with two fingers to his nose to give the impression of a toothbrush moustache.
 "Somebody on the trip clearly did not share our sense of humour," he wrote."

 The BBC later capitulated and paid the pair's legal costs.
 Hamilton and Howarth were awarded £20,000 each and in a subsequent edition of Panorama, the BBC made an unreserved apology to both.

 In 1989, Private Eye magazine falsely claimed that Reginald Gulliver-Buckingham, a member of the military police, had plotted to abduct and murder Gable.
 The High Court ordered that substantial damages be paid due to the libellous claims.